P.A.F. (pickup): Early use

-Gibson began switching from P-90s to PAFs first on the company's lap steel guitars in 1956, and then on electric guitars debuted at the NAMM Show in 1957.
-Les Paul Goldtops and Customs were the first solid-body electric guitars to receive PAF humbuckers, and Gibson's ES Series were the first hollow/semi-hollow designs to receive them.
+Gibson began switching from P-90s to P.A.F.s first on the company's lap steel guitars in 1956, and then on electric guitars debuted at the NAMM Convention in 1957.
+Les Paul Goldtops and Customs were the first solid-body electric guitars to receive P.A.F. humbuckers, and Gibson's ES Series were the first hollow/semi-hollow designs to receive them.